 In January 2019 Catherine passed away from bowel cancer.
 That same year, The JLF Trek in Victoria was dedicated to Riney.
 Research4Riney teams have taken part in the event each year in Victoria, South Australia and Queensland, to date raising over \$230,000.

-Another long-time supporter of the Jodi Lee Foundation was Sherie Haggar who we met early in 2019, at just 37 years of age, after a 5-year battle with bowel cancer.
+Another long-time supporter of the Jodi Lee Foundation was Sherie Haggar whom we met early in 2019, at just 37 years of age, after a 5-year battle with bowel cancer.
+Sherie was a huge advocate for with bowel cancer.
 Sherie was a huge advocate for the early detection of bowel cancer and a great supporter of ours.
 Her strength and courage were an inspiration to all of us at the Foundation.
 We were proud to remember Sherie at The JLF Trek 2019 in South Australia.